 On 10th September 2002, the Pakistani intelligence service came to his house to arrest him.
 As revealed in the US Senate Torture Report, they thought he was a well-known extremist named Hassan Ghul.

 Ahmed had been misidentified, but they tortured him until he told them what they wanted to hear.
 He has described how his torture began with threats of rape against his wife.
 The Pakistani forces threw the family out of their home, and detained his wife and child.

-What is clear is that the torture was brutal and cruel.
-Ahmed has described being tortured constantly during his 545 days in the CIA secret dungeons including the ‘Dark Prison’ – taking its name from the complete blackness in which the prisoners were held.
-The techniques used on Ahmed included one called strappado designed (by the Inquisition, 500 years ago) gradually and painfully to dislocate the shoulders.
+Ahmed was soon sold for a bounty of $5,000 to the US authorities, and his torture continued.
+As confirmed by the Senate’s report, Ahmed went on to be subjected to ‘enhanced interrogation techniques.’
+He has described being tortured constantly during his 545 days in CIA secret prisons, including the ‘Dark Prison’, a site that takes its name from the complete blackness in which the prisoners were held.
+The techniques used on Ahmed included strappado, which is designed gradually and painfully to dislocate the shoulders.

 In January 2013, a wide-spread hunger strike started at Guantánamo.
 The prisoners were peacefully protesting their indefinite detention in the only way they could – by refusing food.
 Ahmed joined, because he believed that neither he nor others should be detained without charges or a trial.
 He has described being violently force-fed twice daily.

 He says this process is neither being allowed to live, nor being allowed to die.

 16 years since Guantanamo’s opening – all you need to know about America’s illegal prison, and the movement to close it.